Tort Law Guide

 Strict liability torts exists for behaviour which is inherently dangerous.
 Examples of this include the ownership of wild animals or the management of nuclear power plants.

-There are two areas of nuisance: private and public.
+There are two areas of nuisance relating to tort law: private and public.
 Private nuisance consists of situations where actions by the defendant causes unreasonable interference with a private individual’s land or enjoyment of their land.

 Public nuisance is along the same lines except the action of the defendant interferes with a group rather than just an individual.